-Relevant references and citations — with detailed annotations — provided to TED by Allan Adams.
+Relevant notes and citations provided to TED by Allan Adams.

 First, a little background.
 On the morning of Monday, March 17, 2014, a small group of scientists announced a gigantic discovery.
 As it happened, that Monday was also the first day of the TED2014 conference, and news of the discovery raced around the crowd.
 On Tuesday, TED's curator, Chris Anderson, invited me to spend four minutes on stage explaining the result in the afternoon session.
 I asked Randall Munroe of xkcd fame (also speaking at TED) to help with illustrations, which got turned into slides in the nick of time for this totally improvised talk.
 A very fun day!